Upcoming safety equipment changes

 Which Electronic Visual Distress Signals (EVDS) are approved for recreational vessels?

-Skippers operating beyond 400m from shore in unprotected waters will have the option to carry an EVDS instead of flares, if they also carry a GPS enabled EPIRB or wear a GPS enabled PLB.
+Skippers operating more than 400 metres from shore in the ocean in unprotected waters have the option to carry an EVDS instead of flares, as long as they also carry a GPS enabled EPIRB or wear a GPS enabled PLB.
+Currently, six EVDS meet the DoT standard.

 Marine radios